Bought their land in 2004, finished their home in June 2006

-The homeschooled Kokal boys - Nikolas, now 19, and Kristopher, 21 - helped build the house as a part of a family project but also as schoolwork: they learned about decision-making and determination from their parents, about slope calculations from Phil Brooks, and about frame-building from the entire Brooks team.
+The home-schooled Kokal boys—Nikolas and Kristopher—helped build the house as a part of a family project but also as schoolwork: They learned about decision-making and determination from their parents, about slope calculations from Phil Brooks, and about frame-building from the entire Brooks team.

-The eldest son Erik, 22, was away in college when the house went up, but whenever he came home he hand-scrubbed clean the home's exposed timbers to bring out their natural golden patina.
+The eldest son Erik, then 22, was away in college when the house went up, but whenever he came home he hand-scrubbed the home’s exposed timbers to bring out their natural golden patina.

 And each son dry-walled, mudded and chose the colors and theme of his bedroom.
 Each, with his own preference of floorboards (more knots for one, wavy-grained tiger maple for another) hoarded the pieces that fit the bill and installed his own flooring.

-Andrej Kokal's office, hung with honors from his 24 years as a fighter pilot in the Air Force and his work as a check pilot airman, with American Airlines now for 22 years, is at one end of the second-story hallway.
-But that office is ready to become part of an in-law apartment if Stephanie Kokal's mom decides to come here to live.
+Andrej Kokal’s office, hung with honors from his 24 years as a fighter pilot in the Air Force and his work as a check pilot airman with American Airlines, is at one end of the second-story hallway.
+But that office is ready to become part of an in-law apartment if Stephanie Kokal’s mom decides to come here to live.
 An adjacent study is plumbed to serve as a kitchen, and a large full bath is just across the hall.
 Construction of a doorway and installation of appliances is all it would take for the conversion.

 The Kokal sons’ bedrooms are down the hall, closer to the two-story exposed-beam great room.
 Outside their small rooms, the tradeoff they unanimously agreed to, are two common areas where they can hang out together, sit to read or use a computer, or talk business.

-Eleven horses live on the Greenfield property, sheltering in a barn that was the only salvageable structure on the land.
-(The barn also houses Andrej's training facility - he's a master fitness trainer, too.)
+The horses that live on the Greenfield property shelter in a barn that was the only salvageable structure on the land.
+(The barn also houses Andrej’s training facility—he’s a master fitness trainer, too.)

 “We were so overextended to make this work, and they were so helpful and creative,” he said.

-Paul tweaked and translated Andrej's drawings on computer software, and the Kokal sons were given summer jobs with Brooks learning how to put up frames.
+Paul tweaked and translated Andrej’s drawings to computer software, and the Kokal sons were given summer jobs with Brooks learning how to put up frames.